sortagreg/Android-MVVM-Example/README.md

 be used when possible.

 ## Splash Screens
-This app shows an example on how to properly implement a Splash Screen.
+This app shows an example on how to properly implement a Splash(startup) Screen.
+A splash screen is a good practice as it gives the user something to look at while the app is loading, instead of a plain, white screen.
 This method is from an [article](https://www.bignerdranch.com/blog/splash-screens-the-right-way/) by BigNerdRanch.
 It is written in Java and from 2015, but still applies.
 The Java translates directly to Kotlin and the rest stays basically the same.

+###### Important Note
+If your app implements a login screen, the SplashActivity is an ideal place to execute logic to verify if a User is still logged in or not, and send them to the correct portion of the app, based on the result.

+## Retrofit2
+// TODO Write this

+## Timber
+// TODO Write this

+## Material Components

+## ktlint
+// TODO Write this

+# Instructions

 ## Step By Step
 While an attempt was made to do everything in order, document everything, and get it all correct, there may be errors or things missing from this guide.
-If you find something, please refer to [Submit Changes](#submit-changes) for info on how you can submit a fix for it.
+If you find something, please refer to [Submit Changes](#submit-changes) for info on how you can submit an update or fix for it.

 Each step in this guide has an associated branch in this repository.
-Checking out each branch will show you how the app would look after finishing the step, with additional comments in the code.
+Checking out each branch will show you how the app would look after finishing the step.
+Large portions of the app may be refactored from step to step.
+Refer to the *master* branch for the final implementation.

 0. Create a new project in Android Studio.
    - Min API level 21 is the **absolute** minimum we should select here
    - API level 23 would be preferred
-   - Don't create a default activity
+   - Don't create a default Activity yet
 1. Dependencies and Activities
    - Add known dependencies and settings to gradle
      - In this instance, it is best to use the gradle from the Master as